-“Sketch” and “paper” go together like peanut butter and jelly, coffee and cream, and Sonny and Cher.
-(Okay, bad example.)
-But the next-generation of sketching uses a Wacom stylus and tablet and Photoshop instead of the traditional pencil and pad.
+“Sketch” and “paper” go together like peanut butter and jelly, coffee and cream, or Sonny and Cher (OK, bad example).
+But the modern generation of artists use a Wacom pen and tablet, like a Wacom Intuos, and software like Adobe Photoshop, instead of the traditional pencil and paper.
 The advantages?
-Digital sketching allows you to create your desired image and experiment with an endless variety of brushes, colors and styles—easily, naturally and without consuming valuable materials.
+Digital sketching allows you to create your desired image and experiment with an endless variety of brushes, colors and styles, and do so easily, naturally, and without consuming valuable materials.
 Pretty cool, huh?

 Click on the icon that looks like a small paintbrush to select the Brush tool.